 The Chamber Series is supported in part by audience donations at each event.
 Unless otherwise noted, all performances are in St. Mary’s Chapel, County Line and Spring Mill Roads (Rt 320).
 For directions to campus, click here.
 For more information about any listed event, contact the Office of Music Activities.

-This year we are taking a hiatus from the Chamber Music Series.
+We took a hiatus from the Chamber Music Series from 2010-2013.
 We apologize to all of our fans!
 Please stay tuned to our Jazz Festival page for announcements regarding the Jazz Festival in March, 2014!

 This year we are pleased to welcome the Pyxis Piano Quartet!
 Join us for this free concert on Sunday, March 21, 2010 at 3pm in St. Mary's Chapel.
 While this is a free event, reservations are required.
 Reserve your seat by visiting http://pyxisvillanova.eventbrite.com/.
 We do encourage your free-will donation at the door - your generosity will help fund the Chamber Series.
 Wondering how much to donate?
 A ticket for a similar event in the city would cost about $20-$25 (plus parking or a train ticket).
 We welcome any contribution however, and a contribution to our series is certainly not required!
 Children are welcome to our events.